Are you looking for the best nursing pillow to feed your baby?

 - Multipurpose with a seat wrap

 The Leachco Cuddle-U is our most affordable nursing pillow option.
-We love that even at a low price you get the multi-function on a nursing pillow and a baby support.
-The inbuilt seat wrap makes it invaluable for that stage when baby is almost sitting but still wobbles backwards.
-As a nursing pillow it contains enough stuffing to prevent your baby rolling and provide height and arm support.
+We love that even at a low price you get the multi-function of a nursing pillow and baby support.
+The inbuilt seat wrap makes it invaluable for that stage when your baby is almost sitting but still wobbles backward.
+As a nursing pillow, it contains enough stuffing to prevent your baby from rolling and provide height and arm support.

 Boppy Nursing Pillow

 Shape: C shape

 - Easy to use